 It typically takes around a week for a new page to be indexed in Google after you submit a sitemap or submit a crawl request in Google Search Console, if you’ve waited this long or even longer and there’s no sign of your page or website then there could be other issues going on.

-As an SEO Consultant I’ve come across many sites, and pages that for some reason just won’t appear, or at least won’t stay, in Google’s index.
+Having spent over a decade working in SEO in and around Liverpool I’ve come across many sites, and pages that for some reason just won’t appear, or at least won’t stay, in Google’s index.

 Some of the most common causes of this include the following: